Everything You Need to Know About Nursing Homes in Singapore

 With CareShield Life, you can receive better protection against the uncertainty of long-term care costs if you were to become severely disabled.
 For instance, you will receive higher payouts that increase over time and are for life.
 You also don’t have to worry about out-of-pocket expenses as CareShield Life premiums can be fully payable by MediSave.

-Protecting your loved ones further with MerdekaCare personal accident insurance
+Protecting your loved ones further with SilverCare personal accident insurance

-Complementing the monthly payouts by ElderShield, MerdekaCare Insurance ensures that our MerdekaCare and Pioneer Generation are well protected with extensive coverage against medical fees, mobility aids, home-care services and rehabilitation expenses incurred due to an accident.
-Furthermore, MerdekaCare covers the expenses incurred for nursing home services after an accident, but terms and conditions apply.
+SilverCare ensures that your silver years are well protected with extensive coverage against medical fees, mobility aids, home-care services and rehabilitation expenses incurred due to an accident.
+Furthermore, SilverCare covers the expenses incurred for nursing home services after an accident, but terms and conditions apply.